 How long is my broker license valid?

-The BRE issues broker licenses for four years.
+The DRE issues broker licenses for four years.
 At the end of that period you need to complete continuing education requirements to renew your license for another four years.